musicslayer/self_publish_book/README.md

 > Those will all be stored in a separate file.

 ### PDF File
-Once the Word document is 100% finished, then you "print" it to a PDF file using CutePDF Writer.
+Once the Word document is 100% finished, then you "print" the manuscript to a PDF file using CutePDF Writer.
 What you see in this PDF is EXACTLY what the reader will see when the book is printed, so make sure it is correct!

+### Cover File
+In addition to the manuscript, you will need a PDF file containing the front cover, back cover, and spine artwork.
+See the section "Cover File" below for tips on creating this.

 ### Upload
 Upload to Google and Amazon.
 - Google will only allow you to sell e-books, whereas Amazon can sell e-books and physical books.
 - For both e-book and physical book, Google and Amazon will ask for a description, list of subjects, price, maturity rating, etc. which you have to provide.
 In the description, I also copy all of the warnings from the title page here as well so people can know what to expect before they buy.
-- For the e-book, you upload the EPUB file and the front cover image.
+- For the e-book, you upload the EPUB file and the front cover image (PNG or JPG).
-- For the physical book, use the cover calculator to get a template file for the outer artwork i.e. front cover, back cover, and spine.
-You can upload this template file right to Canva and then arrange your artwork on top of it.
-When that's done, you give the template file to Amazon along with the PDF.

-> [!TIP]
-> All physical books will need an ISBN barcode printed on the front or back cover.
-If you do not wish to use the barcode Amazon provides, see the "Barcodes" section below.
+- For the physical book, you upload the manuscript (PDF) and the cover file (PDF).

 ### Copyright Protection
 (Optional) Apply for copyright protection.